(Disclosure: Some of the links below may be affiliate links)

 - a MasterCard with lower cashback when I cannot use the Amex

-With this strategy, I never pay any fee and have a 1% cashback with my Amex and 0.33% with my MasterCard.
+With this credit card strategy, I never pay any fee and have a 1% cashback with my Amex and 0.33% with my MasterCard.

 Finally, do not forget that credit cards are powerful tools if used correctly.
 If you are not using them correctly, they can be very dangerous to your personal finances.
-You need to make sure to never carry a balance on your credit card.
-If you are going to carry a balance, you are much better off with no credit card at all!
+You need to never carry a balance on your credit card.
+If you carry a balance, you are much better off with no credit card!

 What is your credit card strategy?
-Do you have any tips for me?
+Do you have any tips to share?